jts272/pp3-lidl-bake-mate/README.md

  right direction in an easy to follow format.
 I found reading Robert Greene's [The Daily Laws](https://www.goodreads.com/book/show/57565805-the-daily-laws) a great source of energy when thinking about how to bring the project to life.
+ I would also like to credit my mentor Anthony Ugwu, for his multiline print refactor suggestion.
+He also helped in thinking about how to break functions down to even smaller parts to aid testing and function in future projects.

 I had considered a secondary function to make, using OOP, to provide information to the user on the properties of all bakery items.
 This would include further